dreamorosi/serverless-semantic-search-hashnode/README.md

 ## Testing the search engine

 With the search engine deployed and the blog posts indexed, you can now test the search engine by running a query.
-To do this, you can use any HTTP client, such as Postman or `httpie`.
-Here's an example of how you can run a query using `httpie
+To do this, you can use any HTTP client, such as Postman or [`httpie`](https://httpie.io/).
+Here's an example of how you can run a query using `httpie`:

 ```bash
 http https://dkzum3j6x4pzr.cloudfront.net/search text=="what does hashnode use to schedule posts?"